 Ask a fish about water and the fish is likely to say, ‘what water?’

 Interrupting mind-wandering and taming unhelpful thinking is a known outcome of mindfulness training.

-Once upon a time a barefoot princess stepped on a thorn which hurt like hell anything!
-She immediately demanded the king carpet the entire kingdom, so she’d never feel pain like that again!
+Once upon a time a barefoot princess stepped on a thorn which hurt like anything, and demanded her father the king carpet the entire kingdom, so she’d never feel pain like that ever again!